che-incubator/che-demos/devfile/script.md

       args: ["-f", "/dev/null"]
     ```
   - Create a workspace with factory by Github URL http://che-che.192.168.99.100.nip.io/f?url=https://github.com/sleshchenko/NodeJS-Sample-App
     Note that all changes are already committed and pushed to repository.
-No need to push it yourself
+No need to push it yourself.
+    Note that you have to stop previously started workspace, otherwise it will fails to start because of services conflicts

+### Additional info
+Demo docker images info:
+- Che Server `sleshchenko/che-server:devfile-demo`;
+  Updated: 17.05.19.
+Built is based onto [7.0.0-beta-5.0-SNAPSHOT](https://github.com/eclipse/che/commit/f02735aa48c34ebe89b54e7f63cf84f85ea8dff3)
+  Note that it should be deployed with configuration that is actual for this version if Che.
+- Che Plugin Registry `sleshchenko/che-plugin-registry/devfile-demo`
+  Updated: 17.05.19.
+Built is based onto [https://github.com/sleshchenko/che-plugin-registry/tree/devfileDemo](https://github.com/sleshchenko/che-plugin-registry/commit/06f74db94efae4a50a8b3d64fd13e11d6c5eadd6)
+- Che Theia `sleshchenko/che-theia:devfile-demo`
+  Updated: 17.05.19.
+Built is a copy of `eclipse/che-theia:next` that was actual during updating